 A Spark of Hope

 She told us that small dogs are often bitten by copperhead snakes.
 Sometimes they die and sometimes they live—even if left untreated.
-The curious part is that if the dog is bitten in the head, especially, it is likely to live!
+The curious part is that if the dog is bitten in the head, it very likely will live!
 Especially so if a small amount of Benadryl (diphenhydramine) is administered.

 Time reveals all things.
 So it was that some weeks later, I visited the elderly couple.
 Beep not only lived; the raw meat of the cheek was covered by fresh skin and hair.
 She looked almost like her old self!
 She could go back to chasing squirrels away from the bird feeder, for which she was rewarded with bones.

 Again, a visit to the foster family revealed an almost totally unscathed Chico.
 Two small dots remain—revealing the point of strike of the cursed copperhead.
 Who could have guessed such tiny animals could survive being bitten by a copperhead?
 It only goes to show each of us, we all—each and every one of us—have much to learn about life.